akinomyoga/colored/README.md

 ### Install

-Using the following command The `colored` can be installed to the specified directory (e.g., `/path/to/install` in the following example).
+With the following command, `colored` will be installed to the specified directory (e.g., `/path/to/install` in the following example).
 If `PREFIX` is not specified, the default install position is `$HOME/.mwg`.
 To use the `colored` command, please be sure to have `/path/to/install/bin` in your `PATH` environment variable.

 ```console
 $ make PREFIX=/path/to/install install
 ```

 With the following aliases you will have highlighted outputs of `ls` and `diff`.
-You can define them in your `~/.bashrc` configuration.
+You can put them in your `~/.bashrc` configuration.

 ```bash
 alias ls='colored ls'